 Apoorva is the founder of Apoorva Panidapu’s Art Gallery, an online platform to share her artwork and raise funds for charity.
 All the proceeds go directly to her charity, “Help Underserved African Children" (administered through Save the Children).
-She is also the grand prize winner of NASA Langley Research Center’s Centennial Student Art Contest, as well as a recipient of three Presidential Volunteer Service Awards.
+She is also the grand prize winner of NASA Langley Research Center’s Centennial Student Art Contest, as well as a recipient of four Presidential Volunteer Service Awards.

 Apoorva is an enthusiastic artist who loves to oil paint and sketch portraits.
 She particularly enjoys impressionistic and abstract artworks.
 Her story was recently featured on Ellen and Cheerio's “One Million Acts of Good.”